 Another option outside the airport is Swiss-Belinn Airport Surabaya which takes 15 minutes to ride from two terminals.
 The price of both hotels starts at around Rp450.000 per night.

 Securitech provides a service for luggage wrapping at Surabaya Airport Juanda.
 However, this service is only available in Terminal 2.
 Find the station near the check-in area of the terminal.
-Each wrapping will cost Rp50.000 for each luggage of any size.
+Each wrapping will cost Rp50.000 for each piece of luggage of any size.
 The agency also offers a luggage storage service which costs Rp50.000 per day.

 Money Exchange Counter and ATM